MoreMeng/SRS/SRS_Template_Prompt.md

 ### **6. UI/UX Mockups and Wireframes**

 ```
-Design comprehensive UI/UX mockups and wireframes for [ชื่อระบบ].
+Design comprehensive UI/UX mockups and wireframes for ${SYSTEM_NAME}.

 Components Required:
 For Mobile Applications: